 To read a condensed delivery note, prepared by Yongjin Lee, click here.

 Beginning in the 1950s, economic policies in the Republic of Korea did not focus intensively on the welfare and employment of people with disabilities.
 However, by the 1980s, the public and policymakers turned their attention to this issue.

 The core development challenge was to increase employment opportunities for people with disabilities who wanted to work.

-Policymakers responded to growing public calls for greater opportunities for the disabled by passing the ‘Promotion, etc. of Employment of Disabled Persons Act’ to increase work opportunities for people with disabilities.
-The Act created a mandatory employment system that obligated national and local governments, public organizations, and private enterprises of a certain size to hire people with disabilities for a certain proportion of positions (See Table 1).
-To enforce implementation, the Act imposed levies on employers who did not meet the proportion of employees with disabilities.
-Also, the government established the KEAD in September of 1990 with the mandate to implement the quota system.
-The implementation of the mandatory employment quota system led to additional job creation of 197,000 jobs in the competitive labor markets.
-Additionally, 164,000 individuals with disabilities are employed in private companies and central and local governments reaching an actual employment rate 2.14 percentage in 2015.
+Policymakers responded to growing public calls for greater opportunities for people with disabilities by passing the ‘Promotion, etc. of Employment of Disabled Persons Act’ to increase work opportunities for people with disabilities.
+The Act created a mandatory employment system that obligated national and local governments, public organizations, and private enterprises of a certain size to hire people with disabilities for a certain proportion of positions.
+To enforce implementation, the Act imposed levies on employers who did not meet the quota requirement.
+By 2015, the program had significantly increased the number of people with disabilities who were employed in both the public and private sectors.
+To achieve this, however, the program had to overcome multiple delivery challenges.